Galaxiplan/Galaxiplan/README.md

 - I’m Ali Zander Ramon

-> “The Only Constant in Life Is Change.”
+> “The Only Constant in Life Is Change.
+> - Heraclitus”

 <!---